hidefromkgb/gif_load/README.md

 file, where merely reading those bytes off this machine's disk takes 1190 ms on its own. `madvise()` barely helps there — `MADV_WILLNEED` came to 2954 ms and `MADV_POPULATE_READ` to 2822 ms.

+# Accuracy tests
+`tests/run.sh` decodes a handful of real GIFs and hand-crafted synthetic GIFs, and then compares the result with a known-good one, then rechecks the same files under valgrind if it is installed.
+It needs nothing but a C compiler and a POSIX shell; see [tests/README.md](tests/README.md) for more info on what each of the synthetic GIFs is there for.